syncfusion-content/maui-docs/MAUI/ImageEditor/save.md

 ## Reset

 The [`Reset`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ImageEditor.SfImageEditor.html#Syncfusion_Maui_ImageEditor_SfImageEditor_Reset) method, resets an image to its original state by discarding the changes performed to it.
-You can start fresh and explore different creative possibilities.the complete set of changes made in image and also resets the image to original loaded image.
+You can start fresh and explore different creative possibilities.
+The complete set of changes made in the image and also resets the image to the original loaded image.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}